mfs/aoc/2025/README.md

 # Advent of Code 2025

 These are my solutions for the 2025 Advent of Code (AoC).
 They are written in Rust.
 Goals are readable code, clean algorithms and decent runtimes.
-Am sub 100ms for all problems so far.
-This probably will not continue...

 ## Hardware